 Where to visit in Baden-Württemberg?

-A romantic, red-roofed old town overlooked by a giant tumbling ruin of a castle, Heidelberg is on all the tour itineraries for a reason.
+A romantic, red-roofed old town overlooked by a giant tumbling ruin of a castle, Heidelberg is on all the best places to visit in Baden-Württemberg tour itineraries for a reason.
 Do yourself a favour and stay overnight to catch the city in the evening after all the bussed in day trip tourists have gone home.
 Heidelberg Castle is definitely worth a visit but be sure to do the guided tour inside, and step into the Kurpfälzisches Museum on the pedestrianized main street to hear about the Celts and Romans that lived here before the castle was even built.
 I have you covered for the best hotels in Heidelberg (and my friends and family have actually stayed there, or I’ve been inside myself) and where to eat, too.

 This nearby town has a wonderful summer palace with acres of landscaped gardens to get lost in.
 There’s not much else to do in the town itself, but it does have a spectacular white asparagus festival if you happen to be visiting in May.
 The road leading up to the salmon-pink palace has a few good restaurants and cafes for enjoying a summer afternoon.